| Published on 07/01/2020 | Updated on 13/10/2020

 Why not to buy?
 This hearing aid isn't suitable for everybody, please contact us as we would need to check your ear canal shape.

 Nobody wants style over substance, but style over features that you don't need?
 That seems like a fair trade.
-The Widex Evoke 440 is a great aid and the main form factor, the "Fusion2" has all of the features, Bluetooth, machine learning, rechargeable option.
+The Widex Evoke is a great aid and the main form factor, the "Fusion2" has all of the features of Evoke 440 - Bluetooth, machine learning, rechargeable option.
 However, if you don't need these then the much smaller "Passion" shape is a good pick.

 Why not to buy?
-If you want Bluetooth and don't like changing the battery every four days (on average).
+Widex have upgraded their Bluetooth in Moment, but if you want Bluetooth and don't like changing the battery every four days (on average).

 Behind the Ear and In the Ear